sap-tutorials/Tutorials/tutorials/webide-multi-cloud/webide-multi-cloud.md

 ### You will learn
   - How to open SAP Web IDE Full-Stack

 You can use many different tools to build and deploy apps on the SAP Cloud Platform, but we recommend SAP Web IDE, a service of SAP Cloud Platform.
-In this tutorial, you'll locate it, enable it, and access it, all from your browser, without needing to install anything.
+In this tutorial, you'll locate it and access it, all from your browser, without needing to install anything.

 ---